Kylie Jenner Resembles A Sexy Oscar Statue In Golden Gown That Seems To Shut Down Pregnancy Rumors

 In the second image, Kylie seemed to be starting to walk down a step as she moved away from a homey porch.
 Her pose revealed her enviable thigh gap as she put one leg in front of the other.
 She also appeared to have added some shoulder and clavicle muscle to her already fit frame, visible because of the one-stapped style of her chosen garment.

 The 22-year-old celebrity earned about 1.2 million likes from her fans within 30 minutes of her latest post being uploaded.
 Meanwhile, nearly 8,000 followers offered comments.
 Many seemed to be at a loss for words but chose to put up complimentary emoji, like symbols for red hearts and for fire, instead.
 Others gave one-word remarks, with many calling Kylie “queen” in at least two different languages.
-Still other fans were more verbose.
+Still, other fans were more verbose.

 “Tattoo these photos on my forehead,” said one creative social media user.